iliakan/javascript-book/en/01-basics/03-functions-declarations-and-expressions.md

 ## Function Expression

-A function in javascript is a first-class value, just like a number or string.
+A function in JavaScript is a first-class value, just like a number or string.

 <b>Anywhere where you could put a value, you can also put a function</b>, declared "at place" with a <i>function expression</i> syntax: `function(arguments) { ... }`.